NGL321/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/3000-new-pipeline.md

 The above code does several things:

 * `sourceArtifact`/`cloudAssemblyArtifact`: These will store our source code and [cloud assembly](https://docs.aws.amazon.com/cdk/latest/guide/apps.html#apps_cloud_assembly) respectively
 * `new CdkPipeline(...)`: This initializes the pipeline with the required values.
 This will serve as the base component moving forward.
-Every pipeline requires at bare minimum:
+Every pipeline requires at bare minimum a source action and a synth action.
     * `CodeCommitSourceAction(...)`: The `sourceAction` of the pipeline will check the designated repository for source code and generate an artifact.
     * `SimpleSynthAction.standardNpmSynth`: The `synthAction` of the pipeline will take the source artifact generated in by the `sourceAction` and build the application based on the `buildCommand`.
 This is always followed by `npx cdk synth`